taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 1: Manufacturing Doc Requests.md

 ### Configure Agile Interface for CyberKnife Document Requests

 Next, you will also need to create a window for CyberKnife document requests.
-The process for creating a CK ECR window should be nearly identical to the previous section, with the following differences:
+The process for creating a CK ECR window is nearly identical to the previous section, but with the following differences:

 * In Step 3, click the **Configure** button in the center of the top-right table.
 * In Step 4, assign the **Table Name** to *CK ECRs*